rlichtenwalter/dir2text/README.md

 **Q: What happens if I specify a model that doesn't have a dedicated tokenizer?**
 A: The library will suggest using a well-supported model like 'gpt-4' or 'text-davinci-003' for token counting.
 While token counts may not exactly match your target model, they can provide useful approximations for most modern language models.

-**Q: How can I control where statistics are displayed?**
+**Q: How can I control where summary information is displayed?**
-A: Use the `-s/--stats` option to control where statistics are displayed:
+A: Use the `-s/--summary` option to control where summary information is displayed:
-  - `-s` or `-s stderr`: Print statistics to stderr (default)
+  - `-s stderr`: Print summary to stderr
-  - `-s stdout`: Print statistics to stdout
+  - `-s stdout`: Print summary to stdout
-  - `-s file`: Include statistics in the output file (requires `-o`)
+  - `-s file`: Include summary in the output file (requires `-o`)

-**Q: Is token counting required for statistics reporting?**
+**Q: Is token counting required for summary reporting?**
-A: No. Basic statistics (file count, directory count, etc.) are available without token counting.
-Including token counts in statistics requires the `-c/--count` option to be specified in addition to `-s/--stats`.
+A: No. Basic statistics (e.g., file count, directory count, etc.,) are available without token counting.
+Including token counts in summary requires the `-t/--tokenizer` option to be specified along with `-s/--summary`.

 ## Contact